-See School Board Policy 5-66 for a full explanation of the School Division's procedure for the release of directory information.
-It can be accessed through the internet at vbschools.com.
+See School Board Policy 5-66 and Virginia code § 22.1-287.1, as amended for a full explanation of the School Division's procedure for the release of directory information.
+It can be accessed through the internet at www.vbschools.com.

 The School Division may release student information concerning student scholastic and athletic achievements in the form of news releases, media interviews, and other public announcements.
-If a parent or eligible student objects to the release of such information, it will be necessary to notify, in writing, the principal of the school where the records are kept.
+If a parent or eligible student objects to the release of such information, it will be necessary to notify within thirty (30) calendar days, in writing, the principal of the school where the records are kept.

 Student records may be disclosed to appropriate school officials with legitimate educational interests.
-A school official is a person employed by the School Division as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the School Division has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student or other volunteer serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
+A school official is a person employed by the School Division as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the School Board; a person or company with whom the School Division has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student or other volunteer serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.
 Upon request, the School Division discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
-State or local child welfare agency representatives with legal responsibility for the care and protection of a student may have access to that students records without written permission of the parent or eligible student.
+State or local child welfare agency representatives with legal responsibility for the care and protection of a student may have access to that student's records without written permission of the parent or eligible student.

-Additionally, this law along with the No Child Left Behind Act of 2001 and the National Defense Authorization Act for Fiscal Year 2002 all require that School Administration must provide to military recruiters the student's name, address, and telephone listings upon request.
+Additionally, this law along with the Every Student Succeeds Act of 2015, Armed Forces Recruiter Access to Students and Student Recruiter for information of ESSA, and the National Defense Authorization Act for Fiscal Year 2002 all require that School Administration must provide to military recruiters the student's name, address, and telephone listings upon request.